Virtual Workshop: Teaching Computation Online with MATLAB

 For Educators in Biology, Chemistry, Engineering, Geoscience, Math, Physics, and beyond

-Working with faculty peers and MATLAB experts, workshop participants will develop MATLAB related curriculum while sharing strategies, tools, and challenges teaching computational courses in the new virtual and distance learning reality.
-Topics will cover
+Working with faculty peers and MATLAB experts, workshop participants developed MATLAB related curriculum while sharing strategies, tools, and challenges teaching computational courses in the new virtual and distance learning reality.
+Topics covered

 - Strategies for flipping classrooms and videoing lectures

 - Automated grading of coding assignments with MATLAB Grader

 - Centralized browser-based MATLAB Online software for teaching and learning